bogenpirat/obs-selective-fullscreen/README.md

 - 🖥️ **Monitor-sized canvas** with a fully transparent background (real alpha channel)
 - 🎯 **Select apps, not windows** — every window of a selected process is captured, including ones the app opens later; closed windows disappear automatically
+- 🔎 **Optional window-title filter** per entry (`chrome.exe|My Stream`) — capture just the one browser window you mean, not all of them
 - 🪟 **Faithful desktop behavior** — position, size, movement, and stacking order mirror your desktop 1:1, pixel-exact (invisible resize borders are cropped away)
 - 🖱️ **Cursor capture** that only appears while the cursor is over a selected window
 - 🟡 **No yellow capture border** on Windows 11
 - 🧊 Windows spanning multiple monitors are clipped cleanly at the canvas edge
+- ⏸️ **Zero cost while hidden** — capture sessions and window scanning shut down automatically when the source isn't visible in any scene, preview, or projector

 ## Compatibility